 Nose Frieda & Saline Drops– The ER doctors told me we needed to keep her airways clear and recommended I get a Nose Frieda (found here on Amazon, Target, BuyBuyBaby, Walmart, & Babies R US).
 I told them I already had it and was using it.
 It was very helpful in assisting her to breath.
 I hadn’t been able to get it all of the blockage out and wasn’t sure why until, in the children’s hospital a nurse also recommended the Nose Frieda AND saline drops (like these).
 Although we had a Nose Frieda, we weren’t using saline drops so the really thick dry mucus/blockage wasn’t coming out.

 An item I discovered recently is the Owlet Baby Monitor.
 It is a smart sock that monitors the baby’s oxygen just like a hospital monitors oxygen through our skin.
 It alerts you if the baby’s oxygen levels drop and has very plausibly saved two of my friend’s babies!
 It’s simply amazing!
 I WISH I had it for my newborns but I didn’t.
 Luckily two of my friends whose babies contracted RSV had it and it helped them get to the hospital in time.
 You can read an honest and unbiased review on it here.
 Or here.
-If you decide to buy one, they gave me a limited time offer code (hard to come by) for you by clicking this link here.
+If you decide to buy one, you can do so here.

 Thermometer-Keep good tabs on your child’s temperature.
 It is really dangerous for infants to get high temperatures.